napari/napari/docs/developers/documentation/docs_template.md

 This [style guide](https://developers.google.com/style/) should answer all your questions about when to italicise and when to bold, which words to capitalize in your headings (spoiler - we use sentence case for our headings) and other style conventions.

+## Next steps
+- Use this section to link to other relevant tutorials, further reading on any complex topics you mentioned, or other relevant documentation
+- Now that you've written your document, you can proceed with [pairing your notebook](./index.md#3-pair-your-notebook-with-myst-markdown)